-For the measure numerator, 14 of 435 unique patient records (3 percent) from Phase 1 of the abstraction process were assessed for IRR across two of the three testing sites.
-Additionally, in order for a record to be abstracted for this measure, patients had to meet a specific medical criterion (fever).
-Therefore, IRR was also assessed for this eligibility criterion.
-For fever, 29 of 435 unique patient records (7 percent) from Phase 1 of the abstraction process were assessed for IRR across the three testing sites.
+For this measure, two records were assessed for IRR among the cases eligible for the pain assessment numerator; three patient records were assessed among those eligible for the analgesic numerator.
+Additionally, in order for a record to be eligible for this measure, patients had to meet a specific medical criterion documenting that severe pain was present; consequently, IRR was also assessed for this eligibility criterion.
+For severe pain, eight unique patient records were assessed for IRR across the three testing sites.

-Table 5 (see Supporting Documents) shows the percent agreement and Kappa statistics for the measure numerator and the fever eligibility criterion of this measure for each site and across all sites.
-The overall agreement for the numerator was 100 percent and the Kappa was 1.00, indicating a perfect IRR level was achieved.
-The overall agreement for fever, an eligibility criterion, was 90 percent and the Kappa was 0.79.
+Table 7 (see Supporting Documents) shows the percent agreement and Kappa statistic for each numerator and the severe pain eligibility criterion of this measure for each site and across both sites.
+The overall agreement for the analgesic numerator was 100 percent, and the Kappa was 1.00.
+The overall agreement for the pain assessment numerator was 50 percent, and the Kappa was 0.00.
+The overall agreement for the severe pain eligibility criterion was 63 percent, and the Kappa was 0.25.